shan18/EVA4-Phase-2/README.md

 ## Face Recognition

 Using InceptionResnet to train a face recognition model using transfer learning and deploying it on AWS Lambda.
 To see the code go [here](04%20-%20Face%20Recognition%20Part%202).

+## Human Pose Estimation

+Deploy a pre-trained monocular human pose estimation model to AWS Lambda and write a summary of the paper **Simple Baselines for Human Pose Estimation and Tracking**.
+To see the code go [here](05%20-%20Human%20Pose%20Estimation).